lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 in width, are first prepared.
-Usually, they are made of bits of palm branch, one side of which, cut flat and smooth, is white, the other green, or, when not fresh, yellow in tint; the first side is called white and the other black, by way of distinguish- ing them.
+Usually, they are made of bits of palm branch, one side of which, cut flat and smooth, is white, the other green, or, when not fresh, yellow in tint; the first side is called white and the other black, by way of distinguishing them.
 They are called *tab*.
 The *seega*, upon which the game is played, is a board, divided into four rows of squares, called "*beyts*" or "*dars*," each about 2 inches in width.